scottgriv/PRG-Silver-Tier-Template/README.md

     - This is optional, but highly recommended especially for **Gold** projects.
     - Animations in the form of GIFs are also a great way to showcase your project.

+> [!WARNING]
+> Be sure to remove the [.gitattributes](.gitattributes) file from this repository.
+> It's used to classify this template repository as a Markdown file on GitHub only, and not needed.

 ---------------

 ## Table of Contents